KadenLu/Kaden-s-Individual-Project/README.md

 # Kaden-s-Individual-Project
-For a JEI project.
+For a anime user analysis project.
 The code should be directly run in a Colab environment ("Open in Colab").
 The Colab generates the results for my project, which uses machine learning to test a hypothesis that demographic featurs are not important to decide anime user archetypes.